tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

   1. <https://github.com/facebook/flow/issues/1548#issuecomment-198477146>

-  that is don't ignore the whole _node\_modules/_ directory but do it on per-package basis so that Flow can find required modules.
+  that is don't ignore the whole _node\_modules/_ directory but do it on per package basis so that Flow can find required modules.

 - replace not found module with stub module